d-ries/linux-essentials/05_filecontents/02_lab.md

 # Lab <!-- {docsify-ignore} -->
 In the previous lab Linus created a couple of folders and files.
 The issue is that these files are still empty.
-In this lab we will add contents to some of the existing files and add some new files aswell.
+In this lab we will add content to some of the existing files and add some new files as well.

 We start of with the easiest way of entering text into a file.
 We can do this using a text editor such as `nano`.
 Linus uses the `nano linuscraft/todo` command to give the todo file the following contents:
 ```